-Join Brian Lee White for an in-depth discussion in this video Recording with compression: Why or why not?, part of Foundations of Audio: Compression and Dynamic Processing.
+Join Brian Lee White for an in-depth discussion in this video Recording with compression: Why or why not?, part of Audio Foundations: Compression and Dynamic Processing.

 One of the most common questions I get asked in any mixing course I teach is,…should I record with compression?…And my usual answer to that is, if you're asking me that question, the answer…is no, you shouldn't.
 Why not?…Well, if you mess up this signal with a botched compression setting, like if you…overcompress the signal or unwittingly add unwanted distortion while…compressing, that bad compression sound will be recorded and it's really hard,…if not impossible, to undo.…Instead, record the signal with no compression and add compression later in…the mixing process.…

 Just to be clear, by recording with compression, I mean using a hardware or…software compressor before your signal is recorded to hard drive or tape.…This is not the same as inserting a real-time plug-in on the track you are recording to.…If a compressor plug-in is inserted on the actual audio track you're according…to, the compression is added after the signal has been recorded, allowing you to…affect the track in a nondestructive way, and you could freely change the…

 - Evening out a vocal performance with compression

 - Using gates and expanders